 - Think twice before you speak, because your words and influence will plant the seed of either success or failure in the mind of another. – Napoleon Hill

 How to Finish a Speech?

-Don’t be in rush to finish your speech, you have had a great start, your audience is loving you and this is the time when a final impression needs to be made on your audience.
+Don’t be in a rush to finish your speech, you have had a great start, your audience is loving you and this is the time when a final impression needs to be made on your audience.

 Finishing should be impactful and a bit of thought-provoking.
 Rather than saying just plain simple thank you, give your shot to end it with power.

-Planning how you intend to finish your speech will give a good clarity, just like you did from the start, again, don’t forget to practice ending your speech too.
+Planning how you intend to finish your speech will give good clarity, just like you did from the start, again, don’t forget to practice ending your speech too.